-2.4.4 PROBE INSTALLATION PROCEDURES
+2.4.3 PROBE INSTALLATION PROCEDURES

 - 1. Remove the protectors from the tip of each electrode - 2.
-Connect electrodes to wires from junction box.
-Be sure to match the correct wires to the correct probe. - 3.
+Connect electrodes to junction box. - 3.
 Use fingers to rotate the probe positioning clamp counterclockwise to loosen.
 Carefully insert the electrode through the clamp and into the flowcell.
 Electrodes may have to be inserted at an angle. - 4.
 For reference electrode insert the electrode so that the tip of the electrode is 5mm into the sample.
 Correct placement within the flow cell is important.
 Refer to figure below. - 5.
 For measuring electrode insert the electrode so that the tip is just off the bottom of the flowcell.
 Refer to figure below.